Khrystyna Kirik X Mark Bain

 Sound and archisonic live performance

-Khrystyna Kirik and Mark Bain explore how the force of war imprints itself into land.
-Using seismic data recorded during missile strikes and explosions in regions such as Kharkiv and Kherson, they translate this violence into vibration and sound — layering inaudible yet physically impactful low-frequency waves, sonic winds and frequency pools, dense drones, voice, and high frequency textures.
-Mark works with the architecture of the building, treating the structure of ∄ as a resonating instrument, while Khrystyna uses her voice with a throat mic and audified seismic recordings to create a vibrasonic experience of being engulfed by the earth.
+Mark works with the architecture of the building treating its structure as a resonating instrument, while Khrystyna uses her voice with a throat mic and audified seismic recordings to create a vibrasonic experience of being engulfed by the earth.